Starting Your First Dictation on Android

 My transcription failed — what happened?

 If transcription fails, you'll see a "Failed to transcribe.
-Saved in the app." message.
-Open the Wispr Flow app, find the recording in your transcript history, and retry it from there.
+Saved in the app." message, and a Retry button appears on the bubble.
+You can also open the Wispr Flow app, find the recording in your transcript history, and retry it from there.

 I see a warning card about permissions on the home screen